Serrin/Celestra-beta/README.md

 `isSameValueNonNumber(<value1>,<value2>);`| __Stability: 4 - Stable.__<BR>This function uses the SameValueNonNumber algorithm and determines whether the provided values are the same values and `-0` and `+0` values will be equal.
 The `NaN` values will be not equal.
 The return value is boolean.
 `isSameValueZero(<value1>,<value2>);`| __Stability: 4 - Stable.__<BR>This function uses the SameValueZero algorithm and determines whether the provided values are the same values and `-0` and `+0` values will be equal.
 The `NaN` values will be equal.
 The return value is boolean.
 `setIn(<object>,<property>,<value>);` | __Stability: 4 - Stable.__<BR>This function set the property value of the given object.
 The object parameter is mandatory and has to be an object.
 The property parameter is mandatory and has to be a property type.
 The value is mandatory and can be any type.
+`requireObjectCoercible(<value>);` | __Stability: 4 - Stable.__<BR>This function throws an error if the given value is a value that cannot be converted to an object (null or undefined), else the return value is given value (boolean, number, string, symbol, bigint, object).
+If the value is a string, then return value is undefined.
+The parameter is mandatory.
 `toArray(<value>);`| __Stability: 4 - Stable.__<BR>If the value is an array, then this function returns the value else converts the value to array or the return value is an empty array.
 `toIndex(<value>);`| __Stability: 4 - Stable.__<BR>This function converts the provided value to a valid arraylike index number.
 The return value is an unsigned integer (number).
 `toInteger(<value>);`| __Stability: 4 - Stable.__<BR>This function always converts the provided value to an integer.
 If the value cannot be converted to an integer, then the return value is 0.